mathiasertl/django-ca/docs/source/acme.rst

 Enable ACMEv2 for a CA
 ======================

-By default, any CA cannot be used for issuing certificates via ACMEv2, even if ACME support is enabled.
+Additionally to setting ``CA_ENABLE_ACME=True``, a CA can only be used for issuing certificates via ACMEv2 if explicitly enabled.

-You have to enable it for every CA individually.
+You have to enable the feature for every CA individually.
 You an do so either in the admin interface or via the command line when creating a CA or editing it:

 .. code-block:: console